Best Apps to Practice Japanese Speaking (2026)

 We looked at each option through five speaking-focused questions:

-- Speaking reps: does the app get you talking out loud regularly, or mostly reading and tapping?
+- Speaking practice: does the app get you talking out loud regularly, or mostly reading and tapping?

 - Feedback: do you get correction, prompting, or only exposure?